asgood23/STATIONS/earth2020X/earth2020x_spells.md

 # Earth 2020X Spells
 *This will be a constantly expanding table of spells from the [Earth 2020X - Spells playlist](https://open.spotify.com/playlist/5MFCzwtOlvJnoN1Rbljy61?si=4c8db4ba56434b63)*
+Have you created your own spells from the playlist?
+Send them to us.

-Spell descriptions come from an AI interpreting Spotify song titles as actual spells that can be cast on Earth 2020X.
+Spell descriptions come from an AI interpreting Spotify song titles as actual spells that are cast by wizards on Earth.

-Loosely described, spell cost listed for Troika, and some Troika-specific mechanical effects provided for some spells.
+Loosely described, spell costs are listed for Troika, and some Troika-specific mechanical effects provided for some spells.

-As always, make up other uses and effects as desired.
-If your system allows it, the caster can expend some resource to increase the effect, duration, range, etc of a spell.
+As always, make up other uses and effects as desired in discussion with your gamerunner.
+If your system allows it, the caster can expend resources to increase the effect, duration, range, etc of a spell.

+## Playlist
+<iframe style="border-radius:12px" src="https://open.spotify.com/embed/playlist/5MFCzwtOlvJnoN1Rbljy61?utm_source=generator" width="100%" height="380" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture"></iframe>

+## Spells
 |      |                                                     |                                                              |
 | ---- | --------------------------------------------------- | ------------------------------------------------------------ |
 | 1    | **Wave of Babies (2)**                              | The caster waves at the target in a friendly, innocent, and utterly adorable manner; the target perceives the wave as coming from a beautiful baby, and is overcome with affection for the caster and will do their best to please them for a few minutes. |